eric-s-s/python_boilerplate/README.md

 - Update Dependencies: Run a weekly update job and open PR on changes.
   Located in: `.github/workflows/updater.yaml`

-You probably want to delete the second one unless you like weekly updates to your package.
-Certainly remove me (eric-s-s) as the assignee.
-The other part you'll need to deal with, if you're doing permissions is updating the personal access token and setting up secrets in your repo.
+#### Changes to Update Dependencies

+**If you keep this, remove `eric-s-s` as an assignee in `updater.yaml`!**

+This runs updates to all libraries on a weekly basis.
+If there are file changes, it automatically creates a PR and assigns me (eric-s-s) to the PR.
+If you want something like this you'll need to do some updating.
+Including from the next section with personal access token management.

 #### Personal Access Token Management for PR actions